Inverse Cubature and Quadrature Kalman filters: Numerical experiments

-Fig.~\ref{fig:tracking lorenz}b shows the time-averaged root MSE (RMSE) and RCRLB for state estimation for forward and inverse QKF and UKF.
+Fig.~\ref{fig:tracking lorenz}b-d shows the time-averaged RMSE and RCRLB for state estimation for forward and inverse UKF, QKF, and CQKF, including the mismatched inverse filter cases.
 The RCRLB for state estimation is $\sqrt{\textrm{Tr}(\mathbf{J}^{-1})}$, where $\mathbf{J}$ is the corresponding information matrix.
-Here, the systems with incorrect forward filters are \textit{IUKF-Q} and \textit{IQKF-U} that are defined as using, respectively, QKF and UKF forward filters while the inverse is the vice versa.
-For the Lorenz system, forward QKF estimates the state more accurately than forward UKF.
-Hence, we observe that with the correct forward filter assumption, I-QKF (IQKF-Q case) has a lower error than forward QKF as well as I-UKF (IUKF-U case).
-On the other hand, IUKF-U has a similar performance as forward UKF.
-Even with an incorrect forward filter assumption, I-QKF (IQKF-U case) has a lower error than IUKF-U. Contrarily, IUKF-Q closely follows the corresponding forward QKF's performance.
-Interestingly, for the considered system, the I-UKF's RCRLB is the same as that for the forward filters, which is slightly less than that for I-QKF.
-In spite of this, I-QKF has a higher estimation accuracy than I-UKF as well as the forward filters.
+For the Lorenz system, forward QKF and CQKF estimate the state more accurately than forward UKF.
+Regardless of the forward filter assumption, I-UKF has a similar performance as the corresponding forward filter.
+For instance, IUKF-U and forward UKF have similar estimation errors.
+On the other hand, from Fig.~\ref{fig:tracking lorenz}c, we observe that I-QKF outperforms the forward filters in all cases, i.e., IQKF-Q, IQKF-U and IQKF-CQ have lower errors than forward QKF, UKF and CQKF, respectively.
+Contrarily, in Fig.~\ref{fig:tracking lorenz}d, ICQKFs closely follow the corresponding forward filters' errors.
+Interestingly, for the considered system, I-UKF's and I-CQKF's RCRLB is the same as that for the forward filters, which is slightly less than that for I-QKF.
+In spite of this, I-QKF has higher estimation accuracy than I-UKF, I-CQKF, and the forward filters, but with higher computational efforts.

+Table~\ref{tbl:QKF lorenz} lists the total run time of different filters for the Lorenz system.
+Note that $\{\bm{\zeta}_{i},\omega_{i}\}_{1\leq i\leq m^{n_{x}}}$ ($\{\bm{\xi}_{i},\omega_{i}\}$) and $\{\overline{\bm{\zeta}}_{j},\overline{\omega}_{j}\}_{1\leq j\leq\overline{m}^{n_{z}}}$ ($\{\overline{\bm{\xi}}_{i},\overline{\omega}_{i}\}$) in forward QKF (CQKF) and I-QKF (I-CQKF), respectively, are computed offline and not included in their run times.
+As expected, forward QKF is computationally more expensive than forward UKF, while forward CQKF is comparable to the latter.
+Again, inverse filters have longer run times than the corresponding forward filters.
+However, I-QKF's increase in run time is much more than that for I-UKF and I-CQKF.
+As noted earlier, QKF's complexity increases exponentially with the state dimension, which is more significant in I-QKF.
+Note that I-CQKF's run time is longer than I-UKF's but significantly lower than I-QKF's.